WhySooooFurious/Stremio-Web-Clip/README.md

 # Stremio-Web-Clip
-A small Web Clip containing Stremio, made for iOS devices, you will need a Stremio Server setup on one of your devices in order to take advantage of providers such as torrentio.
+A simple Web Clip containing Stremio web, made for iOS devices, you will need a Stremio Server setup on one of your devices in order to take advantage of different addons.

 Check Releases to download the profile.